Registration for UK teachers is now open! Registration for US teachers has ended and the US event is full. (as of Nov 6, 2019)

 The International Thwaites Glacier Collaboration (ITGC) Science Coordination Office is pleased to announce that we are planning an event to connect school classrooms with Antarctic researchers in late November and early December 2019.
 This event follows the successful inaugural ITGC Antarctica Week 2018, where we reached 100 schools and over 8200 students across the United States and the United Kingdom.
 Of particular note, December 1, 2019 marks the 60th anniversary of the Antarctic Treaty, and we are delighted to celebrate this important date with researchers and students through this event.

 The US event will be held November 18-22.
+The deadline for teachers to register is Nov 1 at 12noon EDT.

 The UK event will be held December 2-6.
+UK teachers Register here!!
+Deadline for UK registration is Friday 15 November at 17:00 GMT.

 What is Antarctica Day?
 On December 1, 1959, the Antarctic Treaty was signed by twelve nations to set aside all of Antarctica “forever to be used exclusively for peaceful purposes in the interests of all mankind.”
 Beginning in 2010, Antarctica Day was established to commemorate the treaty as an event to promote global awareness of this collaborative treaty that set aside 10% of the Earth’s surface and inspire peace and hope for future generations.